 Administrators will engage with collegial teams on matters related to the continuous improvement of instruction, school programs, professional growth, student learning opportunities and best instructional practices.
-Plans are equitable across the grade level, aligned and engaging, using high quality instructional strategies.
+Agendas and notes are part of this activity.
+Larger staff meetings might be needed to facilitate this work.
+Singletons and partial FTE staff will work with their principal to develop a plan regarding their use of this time.